Supporting local brands is not one of some Malaysians’ strong suit, and it isn’t just because of the lack of talents.

 Local talents are not on par with the international level

-Malaysians have ideas, some are great and they possess potentials to grow big, but others sadly get lost in translation during the execution part.
-So when movies are screened, those with skeptical views of local film scenes either simply decide not to go watch them or leave the theatre with negative impressions, forever tainting local movie-watching experience.
+Malaysians have ideas, some are great and they possess the potential to grow big, but others sadly get lost in translation during the execution part.
+So, when movies are screened, those with skeptical views of local film scenes either simply decide not to go watch them or leave the theatre with a negative impressions, forever tainting their local movie-watching experience.

 One of the possible reasons for this is most local-made films do not portray the everyday lives of Malaysians.
-Instead, they try too hard to copy the fantasies of Hollywood or Hong Kong movies but end up being pale in comparison.
+Instead, they try too hard to copy the fantasies of Hollywood or Hong Kong movies but end up paling in comparison.

-Nevertheless, this year’s Malaysia Film Festival (FFM) witnessed Crossroads: One Two Jaga film bagged six awards, one of them being Best Film.
+Nevertheless, this year’s Malaysia Film Festival (FFM) witnessed the Crossroads: One Two Jaga film bagging six awards, one of them being for Best Film.
 The film explores the issue of corruption in the police department and the state of immigrants in the country.
-It isn’t particularly a light subject, but it stays close to the hearts of the moviegoers because they know the two subjects are not mere fiction.
+It isn’t a particularly light subject, but it stays close to the hearts of moviegoers because they know the two subjects are not mere fiction.

-In addition to this, horror films Munafik and Munafik 2 gained nationwide attention because the belief in supernatural is still practised in today’s supposedly modern Malaysia.
+In addition to this, horror films Munafik and Munafik 2 gained nationwide attention because the belief in the supernatural is still prevalent in today’s supposedly modern Malaysia.

 Looking at the music scene, the landscape isn’t that much different.
 Many local singers can sing, but not all of them can create their own music, pen their own songs, and possess unique characteristics that make them stand out among other performers.

-The title “singer-songwriter” doesn’t apply to many of Malaysian artistes.
+The title “singer-songwriter” doesn’t apply to many Malaysian artistes.